Sponsors and Partners

 Description of School and Administration Commitment

 Schools and administrators should commit to providing support for teachers and students participating in the EMC.
-Support includes helping teachers navigate the field trip request process with the School District of Philadelphia, securing transportation for teacher and students to events at Drexel, providing a staff member who can accompany students to events at Drexel, providing access to the school for university mentor, and generally supporting the team and teacher as they prepare for competition.
+Support includes helping teachers navigate the field trip request process with the School District of Philadelphia, securing transportation for teacher and students to events at Drexel, providing a staff member who can accompany students to events at Drexel, and generally supporting the team and teacher as they prepare for competition.

 Description of Volunteer Judge Commitment